healde/Excel-VBA/importation/readMeTwice.md

   in #""Type modified"" _
 ```
 "<br>

+> [!IMPORTANT]
+> M-Queries are used with _mashUp_ Provider

 <a name="Connections-follow-up"></a>
 ### 🦌 Let connections within Vba

+.workbookConnection object is complexe and different parts of it can be used for a single purpose besides its caracteristical values.
+documentation is mingled about _adding_ methods, and AI let an explaination for the following observations :
+- in vba documentation, only exists .add and seems to describe .add2 method
+- however, both .add and .add2 seem to be correctly described in .NET/interop documentation
+- info in vba shows ...

+> [!NOTE]
+> ...

+workbook.workbookConnections.add2 will add the connection to the data Model and ....

 In the **`connection string`** property, we declare the provider and the source, as they must be compatibles.
 Then a query can be mounted in a **`command text`**.
 Once again, it must be in a valid shape for the _engine_ that is inside or behind the provider, and `command value` is required to precise what this command contains exactly.
 Then the engine might be able to query directly the source before fetching requested data.
 <br>